Stock market today: Wall Street stays in neutral as markets wait for inflation report

 NEW YORK (AP) — Wall Street is drifting Wednesday ahead of a report that could bolster or dash the hopes that sent stocks surging into the end of last year.

-The S&P 500 was 0.3% higher in midday trading, a day after barely budging.
-The Dow Jones Industrial Average was up 70 points, or 0.2%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.5% higher.
+The S&P 500 was 0.3% higher in afternoon trading, a day after barely budging.
+The Dow Jones Industrial Average was up 57 points, or 0.2%, as of 12:36 p.m.
+Eastern time, and the Nasdaq composite was 0.4% higher.

 But the market’s focus is on Thursday, when the U.S. government will release its latest monthly update on inflation at the consumer level.
 A cooldown there from its peak in the summer of 2022 has raised hopes that the Federal Reserve may cut interest rates sharply this year.
 That in turn has sent Treasury yields easing in the bond market and stock prices rallying toward record heights.